chisNaN/ubuntu-on-macbook12/README.md

 As of 29/06/2017 ubuntu 17.04 ships **with 4.10 kernel version**

-This is an important point because with kernel under 4.11 internal SSD won't be recognized and **THEREFORE YOU WON'T BE ABLE TO INSTALL UBUNTU** on the ssd
+This is an important point because with kernel under 4.11 internal **SSD WON'T BE RECOGNIZED** and therefore **YOU WON'T BE ABLE TO INSTALL UBUNTU** on the ssd

 :bulb: From there you have 3 options (from most simple to most tricky)